ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Kubernetes/instructions.md

 # Create a Pod with imperative object configuration
 Imperative object configuration lets you create objects imperatively while using a configuration file.
 A configuration file, `hello-world-create.yaml`, is provided to you in this directory.

-1. Use the Explorer to view the configuration file.
+1. Use the Explorer to view and edit the configuration file.
 Click the Explorer icon (it looks like a sheet of paper) on the left side of the window, and then navigate to the directory for this lab: `cc201 > labs > Introduction to Kubernetes`.
 Click `hello-world-create.yaml` to view the configuration file.
 ![Imperative object configuration file in Explorer](images/imperative-obj-config-explorer.png)

+2. Use the Explorer to edit `hello-world-apply.yaml`.
+You need to insert your namespace where it says `<my_namespace>`.
+Make sure the save the file when you're done.

-2. Imperatively create a Pod using the provided configuration file.
+3. Imperatively create a Pod using the provided configuration file.
 ```
 kubectl create -f hello-world-create.yaml
 ```
 Note that this is indeed imperative, as you explicitly told Kubernetes to *create* the resources defined in the file.

-3. List the Pods in your namespace.
+4. List the Pods in your namespace.
 ```
 kubectl get pods
 ```
 In this case, `kubectl` does not create a Deployment for us, because the YAML file explicitly defined a Pod.

-4. Delete the Pod.
+5. Delete the Pod.
 ```
 kubectl delete pod hello-world
 ```